gilzamir18/AI4U/doc/unityremotegym.md

     env = gym.make('UnityRemote-v0')

- Environment object `env`  performe comunication with server-side of the your unity application.
-It's necessary to define the environment configuration by means of a dictionary.
+Environment object `env`  performed communication with the server-side of your unity application.
+It's necessary to define the environment configuration using a dictionary.
 For example:

 	environment_definitions = {'host': '127.0.0.1', 'input_port': 8080, 'output_port': 7070, 'n_envs': 1,
                                 "action_shape": (1, ), "state_shape": (1, ), 'min_value': -100.0,